shubGupta10/NextJs_Assignment/README.md

 ## Technologies Used

 - **Next.js**: Framework for server-rendered React applications.
-- **TypeScript**: JavaScript with type definitions for better development experience.
+- **TypeScript**: JavaScript with type definitions for a better development experience.
-- **Node.Js**: JavaScript runtime for building the backend.
+- **Node.js**: JavaScript runtime for building the backend.
 - **Shadcn**: Component library for building UI elements.
 - **Tailwind CSS**: Utility-first CSS framework for styling.